 This hasn’t been thoroughly evaluated in people yet, but scientists have found that grape seed oil contains high contents of good fatty acids, vitamin E, and phenolic compounds, which may act as antioxidants when applied onto people’s skin.

-In people, coconut oil applied onto the skin can act as a moisturizer, anti-swelling, mild sun protectant, and antiseptic.
-Remember that coconut oil is high in fat and calories, so you want to avoid giving this by mouth to a dog unless recommended by your veterinarian.
+When coconut oil is applied onto the skin, it can act as a moisturizer, anti-swelling, mild sun protectant, and antiseptic.
+However, since coconut oil is high in fat and calories, you don’t want to feed it to your dog unless recommended by a vet.
 Even if you apply it onto the skin, dogs tend to lick their skin, so this may cause your dog to gain weight unintentionally!

 This is an anti-inflammatory oil that can help heal dermatitis.
 You can apply it to irritated skin to boost moisture and restore the natural barrier.

 This is a centuries-old natural treatment for a variety of skin conditions, including rashes, redness, burns, and itch.
 This is one of the few plant products that have been evaluated in dogs and can be helpful when applied to skin with mild allergic dermatitis.

 This is a natural anti-bacterial and anti-fungal treatment.
 Some early studies have also shown that a 10% tea tree oil cream applied to the skin may help with itching and allergic dermatitis in dogs.
 However, some dogs can develop toxicity from this, so it’s important to avoid highly concentrated products, apply only thin layers to small areas, and prevent your dog from licking it after application.
 Signs of toxicity include lethargy, tremors, drooling, or paralysis.

 Can You Use CBD Oil For Dog Dermatitis?

 As you can see in the section above, one of the home remedies is hempseed oil.
 This oil derives from the cannabis plant that may have several benefits.
 CBD comes from the hemp plant as well.